 Arjun Krishnan is a Ph.D. student in the Daniel Guggenheim School of Aerospace Engineering.
-He earned a B.S. in Aerospace Engineering with Highest Honors in 2016 and a M.S. in Aerospace Engineering in 2018 from the Georgia Institute of Technology.
-His current research interests include autonomous system identification of UAVs, and Airborne wind energy harvesting.
+He completed a B.S. degree in Aerospace Engineering in 2016 and a M.S. in Aerospace Engineering in 2018 from the Georgia Institute of Technology.
+His current research interests include suppression of helicopter ground resonance using active (robotic) landing gear, and Airborne wind energy harvesting.
 Outside the lab, he enjoys camping, hiking and adventure biking in the great outdoors with his brother Ashwin.

 Ashwin Krishnan is a Ph.D.
 Student in the Guggenheim School of Aerospace Engineering at Georgia Tech.
-He has been a lifelong student of the physical world, ever intrigued by physical phenomena and how masterfully manipulating them can lead to engineering marvels.
-He picked up a B.S. degree in Aerospace Engineering with Highest Honors in 2016 and a M.S. degree in Aerospace Engineering in 2018.
+He has always been fascinated by all physical phenomena and how masterfully manipulating them can lead to engineering marvels.
+He picked up a B.S. degree in Aerospace Engineering in 2016 and a M.S. degree in Aerospace Engineering in 2018.
 Both from Georgia Tech, of course.
-His current research efforts include autonomous system identification of UAVs and wind energy harvesting using parafoils with in-canopy actuators.
-When he isn’t trying to push the limits of human capabilities or knowledge, he can be found hiking, biking, camping or kayaking in the great outdoors with his brother, Arjun.
+His current research efforts include airborne wind energy harvesting and the suppression of helicopter ground resonance using active (robotic) landing gear.
+When he isn’t trying to push the limits of autonomous robotic systems, he can be found hiking, biking, camping or kayaking in the great outdoors with his brother, Arjun.
 Also, he wrote this entire bio in the third person.